Drupal 8: Scalable, Affordable, and More Secure Than Ever Platform-as-a-Service

 Growing cloud coverage

 The D8 core project is one part of a multi-year program to move Stanford’s web content management systems off AFS and into scalable, more secure cloud-based solutions.
-This effort, along with several others, will contribute to significant progress that’s already been made over the years in UIT’s overall cloud program.
+This effort, along with several others, will contribute to the significant progress that’s already been made over the years in UIT’s overall cloud program.

 If you’re a Stanford Sites user, no matter your role — content manager, site owner, content editor, etc. — we know you’ll have questions.
 Don’t worry, we’re busy creating the resources and tools you’ll need to prepare your website for the move to D8.
 You’ll find those resources and more at the following: